 And as with a military uniform, the ICE-SAR clothing needs to be able to withstand intense conditions and allow the wearer to move freely.
 Interesting side note: Iceland does not have a standing army, although they do have coastal and air defence units.

 With fishermen and ICE-SAR covered, 66°North continued its gradual growth.
 Their aim has always been to provide highly-functional outerwear; it’s something everyone in Iceland needs.
 Although, until recently, they hadn’t positioned themselves as a fashion brand, the classic styles of their parkas and rain coats mean that they’ve always been worn as fashionable – if not trendy – items.
+Otherwise, they’re perfect for trekking through the Norwegian fjords and foraging in the Swedish forests.

 Since 2000, the brand has seen accelerated growth thanks to renewed global interest in Iceland as a tourist destination and a different approach to branding.
 Though they still work with technical materials like GORE-TEX, PrimaLoft and Polartec, they’re also stepping into the fashion world.